cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 * serialNumber.
 The 'serialNumber' field is encoded as a CBOR byte string.

 * signature.
-If the 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.
+The 'signature' field is always the same as the 'signatureAlgorithm' field and always omitted from the CBOR encoding.

 * issuer.
 In the general case, the Distinguished Name is encoded as CBOR map, but if only CN is present the value can be encoded as a single text value.